AmeyKamat/MEERA/README.md

   deploys MEERA and starts telegram daemon.

+#### Enabling Bash Autocomplete for MEERA

+*Note: This feature is work in progress*

+Bash autocomplete can be enabled for MEERA by running `source scripts/autocomplete.sh` in project root.

+Run `./meera.py [TAB][TAB]` to see it action.

+However this effect is temporary.
+However this

 This repository provides an implementation of telegram bot that can be used to interact with MEERA.
 One needs to [create a telegram bot](https://core.telegram.org/bots#creating-a-new-bot), and add the bot token to `interface/telegram_bot/telegram.ini.example` file for bot to function.